hellmake/CAST-Highlight-Workshop/content/3_DetailedResults/32_SCA.md

 ![License Details](/images/DetailedSCA-6.png)
 ... maybe we'll want to have a lawyer take a look at this.

 Finally, clicking on the ***Obsolescence*** subtab, we can see which components have the biggest gap between the version used and the latest available one...
-11 years is quite a long time.
+10 years is quite a long time.
 ![License Details](/images/DetailedSCA-7.png)

 As with the other topics, we can get a compiled version of this feedback by clicking on the ***Download BOM*** button in the upper-right part of the dashboard.
-This will let you choose the format in which you'd like to get your *Bill of Materials*.
+This will let you choose the format in which you'd like to get your *Software Bill of Materials*.

 ### The path to clean code
 So, is our code good now that we've removed cloud Blockers and vulnerable dependencies?
 Well, there's still some things we should look at...